-Climate events such as fluctuations in temperature, heavy rains and droughts are some of the factors that can affect the harvest volume each year and consequently the market price of agricultural commodities.
+Climate events such as fluctuations in temperature, heavy rains and droughts are some of the factors that can jeopardize the harvesting each year and consequently the market price of agricultural commodities.
 The main agricultural commodities traded on BM&FBOVESPA are Coffee, Corn, Soybean, Live Cattle and Ethanol.
 It should be noted that these commodities are from the agricultural sector, which is very likely to be affected by physical events of climate change.
-Therefore, the impacts may influence the price of such commodities and eventually increase the demand for the risk management instruments traded on the Exchange.
+Therefore, the negative impacts may influence the price of such commodities and eventually increase the demand for the risk management instruments traded on the Exchange.
 Furthermore, the Exchange launched the trading of hydrated ethanol and soybean contracts with cash settlement in May 2010 and January 2011 respectively.

-Among the tools that participants in the agribusiness sector can use to guard against risks related to price fluctuation are hedging transactions (i.e. price setting) through derivatives contracts.
+BM&FBOVESPA do recognise that opportunities can also exist, since the expected changes in the climate could lead to an increase in productivity but they're estimated to be minor for the mentioned commodities.
+Among the tools that the agribusiness sector adopts to prevent risks related to price fluctuation, the hedging transactions (i.e. price setting) is an important one, through the derivatives contracts.
 In this respect, BM&FBOVESPA offers agribusiness market participants the possibility to trade futures and options contracts.
 This is not considered as an opportunity, but as a risk to be managed.